tudelftgeomatics/geo5010/index.md

 There is in theory no time limit for an assignment, that is a student can start for instance during the summer and work part-time on the project for a few months.

 An assignment can be handed-in at any time during the year.

+## How to start a project?

+  1. Find a staff of the MSc Geomatics;
+  1. Agree on a topic;
+  1. Send me (`h.ledoux@tudelft.nl`) a half-page summary containing the following:

+     - name student
+     - name of the supervisor
+     - title of project
+     - main objectives and deliverables
+     - planned start and end